 In Rocky Mountain National Park, black bears prefer to den on steep Northern or Eastern slopes.
 Here they feel the safest.
-Other wildlife and humans would have difficulty getting to their den.
+Other wildlife and humans would have difficulty getting to their dens.

 Wildlife You Might See in Rocky Mountain National Park

-Although it’s rare to see a bear in Rocky Mountain National Park, there is still plenty of wildlife to see.
+Although it’s rare to see a bear in Rocky Mountain National Park, there is still plenty of wildlife for you to see.

-- In the spring bighorn sheep come down from the mountains and can be seen near Sheeps Lake.
+- In the spring bighorn sheep come down from the mountains and you can find them near Sheeps Lake.

 - Elk and moose are frequently spotted in the Kawuneeche Valley on the west side and in big meadows along Trail Ridge Road.
 Rocky Mountain National Park Elk are the busiest in the fall during the rut when you can hear their distinct bugling call.
 The moose in RMNP prefer the wetter areas where they can eat willows.

 The one other animal you probably will never see is the mountain lion.
-Mountain lions are experts at staying out of sight from people.
+Mountain lions are experts at staying out of sight of people.

 Things to Know When Visiting Rocky Mountain National Park